KnicKnic/K8s-Storage-Plugins/flexvolume/windows/readme.md

     * Plugin allows you to consume iSCSI disks.
     * Provides fencing through the use of SCSI Persistent Reservations

-* WSFC-PDR - Failover Cluster Physical Disk Resource
+* WSFC-PDR - Failover Cluster Physical Disk Resource (Alpha)
     * Currently plugin does not examine access modes or readonly flag **TODO**
     * The disk should be in its own group with no other resources
     * Install the failover cluster cmdlets